Josuelmet/awesome-self-consuming-models-papers/README.md

 5. Heat Death of Generative Models in Closed-Loop Learning

 ### Additional observations of MADness in self-consumption:
-1. Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop
+1. [arXiv 23] Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop
 2. The Curious Decline of Linguistic Diversity: Training Language Models on Synthetic Text
 3. Nepotistically Trained Generative-AI Models Collapse
 4. AI and the Problem of Knowledge Collapse